 Nine campgrounds are spread throughout this large park to facilitate your visit.

 |Mojave National Preserve|

-There are a few campgrounds and endless roadside camping within the preserve.
+A few campgrounds and endless roadside camping are available within the preserve.

 |Anza-Borrego Desert State Park|